City of Boston writing guide

 Use periods where you can to help a reader digest the content.Words like “may” and “shall”

 When something needs to be done to complete a task, make sure a resident knows by using strong words like “must.”Acronyms

 A human-centered website doesn’t require a government reference guide.
 Explain what it is you're talking about in detail.

 While symbols — like “&” and “@” — can shorten your text, please just spell out what you’re writing.
 Symbols like these will only confuse your readers, especially those who may be learning English as a second language.Repetition

 If the full title of person or place has been used already as a first reference on the page, we don’t have to repeat that full title.
-“Mayor Martin Walsh” would simply become “the mayor” down the page.
+“Mayor Michelle Wu” would simply become “the Mayor” down the page.

 While there are some exceptions, we are using Associated Press, or “AP,” rules to guide our writing on the new site.
 A general Google search that includes “AP style” in the question will usually give you the right answer.
 Here are some common tips pulled directly from the AP stylebook:

 Use the abbreviations Ave., Blvd., and St. only with a numbered address: 1600 Pennsylvania Ave.
 Spell them out and capitalize when part of a formal street name without a number: Pennsylvania Avenue.
 Lowercase and spell out when used alone or with more than one street name: Massachusetts and Pennsylvania avenues.

 All similar words (alley, drive, road, terrace, etc.) always are spelled out.
 Capitalize them when part of a formal name without a number; lowercase when used alone or with two or more names.

 Always use figures for an address number: 9 Morningside Circle.
 Spell out and capitalize First through Ninth when used as street names; use figures for 10th and above: 7 Fifth Ave., 100 21st St.